troyzhxu/bean-searcher/README.md

 ![](./assets/case.png)

-The back-end needs to write a retrieval api, and if it is written with traditional ORM, the complexity of the code is very high
+The back-end needs to write a retrieval API, and if it is written with traditional ORM, the complexity of the code is very high

 But Bean Searcher can：